The services and resources listed below are available for residents in our region. Don’t forget to visit 211 to find more resources!

 - Locations in: Bradford West Gwillimbury, Barrie, Alliston and more

-- Support and programs for children who may be experiencing issues that will effect their development:
+- Support and programs for children who may be experiencing issues that will affect their development:

 - Preschool speech and language